redis/docs/content/integrate/prometheus-with-redis-enterprise/observability.md

 ### Hot keys

-A **hot key** is a key that is accessed extremely frequently (e.g., thousands of time a second or more).
+A **hot key** is a key that is accessed extremely frequently (for example, thousands of times a second or more).

 Each key in Redis belongs to one, and only one, shard.
 For this reason, a hot key can cause high CPU utilization on that one shard,